-- 1) Employer contributions for state emergency dispatchers covered under the Correctional Plan are higher than the contribution rate they currently pay.
-The State Retirement System estimates the additional cost per year for the employer to be approximately \$178,000. - 2) Many employees covered by the MSRS Correctional Plan are also eligible for paid health insurance until age 65.
-The annual cost for each employee receiving insurance ranges from \$3,649.92 to \$10,722.28.
+- 1) Employer contributions for state emergency dispatchers covered under the Correctional Plan are higher than the contribution rate they currently pay. - 2) The total annual cost of health care coverage for Correction's early retirees between 55-65 ranges from \$3,649.92 to \$10,722.28.
 The monthly total cost is \$306.16 for a single retiree.
 The monthly addition for spouse and dependent coverage is \$590.28.
-These rates are for early retirees and spouses under the age of 65, regardless of insurance carrier.
+These rates are for early retirees and spouses under the age of 65 regardless of insurance carrier.